|

 repeatedly crossed enemy lines to act as a courier between his occupied

 nation and the West.
-Prior to his last departure from Poland, he was smuggled into the Warsaw Ghetto by the Jewish underground in
+Prior to his last departure from Poland, he was

-order to witness the horrendous conditions and report to the outside
+conditions and report to the outside world.

-After touring the Warsaw Ghetto, he donned a disguise to enter
+After touring the Warsaw Ghetto, he donned a disguise

-a Nazi concentration camp in
+to enter a Nazi concentration

-Eastern Poland.
+camp in Eastern Poland.
 There he witnessed mass murder.

 In November 1942, he delivered an impassioned plea

-on behalf of Poland’s Jews
+on behalf of Poland’s

-House meeting, he told President Franklin D. Roosevelt about the extermination
+White House meeting, he told President

-of the Jews of Europe.
+Franklin D. Roosevelt about the extermination of the Jews of Europe.

 Jan Karski — a young, Roman Catholic Pole —